Alex-Unnippillil/basic-ai-auto-assistant/README.md

 * `PySide6` – GUI for live statistics

 ### Running
-Invoke the script with a mode flag:
+Invoke the script with a mode flag.
+Optional arguments control logging and configuration loading:

 ```bash
 # headless